ChicoState/smartinsulin-ux/phaseIII/README.md

 > Have you had a family member, friend, or colleague who uses an insulin pump or app?

-> What features would you want in a smart insulin system (e.g. tracking, dosage suggestions, alerts)?
+> What features would you want in a smart insulin system (e.g., tracking, dosage suggestions, alerts)?

 > When thinking about health apps, what makes one feel trustworthy and easy to use?